dvalenciar/dvalenciar/README.md

 I'm David Valencia, a Robotics and Machine Learning Engineer.
 Welcome to my coding space!
 Here, you’ll find the projects I’m currently working on and the ones I’m most proud of.
 Most of what you see here is self-taught, and I’m always happy to share what I’ve learned.

-## 👨‍💻 About me:
+## About me:

-- 🤖 I specialize in Robotics, Reinforcement Learning, and Deep Learning, with a strong focus on turning complex research into real-world applications.
+- I specialise in Robotics, Reinforcement Learning, and Deep Learning, with a strong focus on turning complex research into real-world applications.

-- 📚 I have a few academic publications and love bridging the gap between theory and practical innovation.
+- I have a few academic publications and love bridging the gap between theory and practical innovation.

-- 🌏 Currently based in Mount Maunganui, New Zealand.
+- Currently based in Mount Maunganui, New Zealand.

-- 🔍 Always curious, always building.
+- Always curious, always building.

-## 🛠️ Skills
+## Skills

 <p align="center">